CTI By-Laws

 Section 2: Adoption

-These Bylaws may be amended, pursuant to the provisions of Section 1, by the two-thirds affirmative vote of the general membership voting at an annual or special meeting at which there is a quorum present, provided that written notice of the proposed action was provided the members at least ten (10) days prior to said meeting.
+These Bylaws may be amended, pursuant to the provisions of Section 1, by the two-thirds affirmative vote of the general membership voting at an annual or special meeting at which there is a quorum present, provided that written notice of the proposed action was provided to the members at least ten (10) days prior to said meeting.

 Section 3: Quorum